jasonsahl/LS-BSR/README.md

 To run the program, the following dependencies are required:

-1. USearch (currently only works with v5)
+1. USearch (currently only works with v6)
-2. BioPython
+2. BioPython (tested version is 0.16)
 3.  blastall (tested version is 2.2.25)
-4.  glimmer3 (will be replaced with prodigal in future)
+4. Prodigal (tested version is 2.60)